Ken Buchanan

-Ken Buchanan MBE (born 28 June 1945) is a Scottish retired professional boxer from Edinburgh and the former undisputed world lightweight champion.
+Ken Buchanan MBE (28 June 1945 – 1 April 2023) was a Scottish professional boxer who competed between 1965 and 1982.
+He held multiple championships at lightweight; the World Boxing Association (WBA) and Ring magazine titles from 1970 to 1972; and the World Boxing Council (WBC) title in 1971, briefly reigning as undisputed champion until being stripped of the WBC title four months later.
+At regional level he held the British title twice in 1968 and 1973, and the European title from 1974 to 1975.

 Boxing career

 Early career

 Before turning pro, Buchanan was the 1965 ABA featherweight champion.
 He started boxing professionally on 20 September 1965, beating Brian Tonks by a knockout in the second round in London.
 He spent much of the early parts of his career fighting undistinguished opponents in England.
 His Scottish debut came in his 17th fight, when he outpointed John McMillan over 10 rounds on 23 January 1967.
 Prior to that, he had also beaten Ivan Whiter by a decision in eight rounds.

 Lightweight challenger

 Buchanan extended his winning streak to 23 consecutive bouts before challenging Maurice Cullen on 19 February 1968 for the British lightweight title in London.
 He knocked Cullen out in the 11th round and became a world classified lightweight challenger.

 He continued his way up the world lightweight rankings by defeating Leonard Tavarez, Angel Robinson Garcia and Whiter (in a rematch) among others, but on 29 January 1970, he found his first stone on the boxing road when he challenged future WBC junior welterweight champion Miguel Velasquez in Madrid, for the European lightweight title.
 Buchanan lost a 15-round decision to Velazquez, but nevertheless, he continued his ascent towards the number one spot in the rankings by beating Tavarez in a rematch, Chris Fernandez and Brian Hudson, the latter of whom was beaten by a knockout in five in a defence of the British lightweight title.